-Notes and Definitions Children in Care i.e. Looked After Children (LAC) and Previously Looked After Children been in state care outside of England and ceased to be in state care as a result of being adopted.
+Notes and Definitions

+Children in Care i.e. Looked After Children (LAC) and Previously Looked After Children

 Looked after children are children who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22 (1) of the Children Act 1989) at the time of application to a school.